Want To Learn How To Perform User Research Fast?

 For example, maybe your test purpose is to figure out if your layout and/or button placement is costing you conversions.
 This is a big one!
 If you sell anything through your website, your user interface will have a big effect on your bottom line.

 Take Sundance Institute for instance.
 Sundance relies heavily on donations.
 So, we conducted testing to find out if their critical pages were costing them donations.
 They also sell a variety of tickets to a diverse audience for the Sundance Film Festival through their site, so we tested if their site appropriately guided all of their distinct personas (target audiences) through the buying journey.

 We have also worked with a company once whose own employees were going to Google to search for content that was on their own site.
-It was easier for them to search Google than navigate their site.
-Obviously, this was a problem and told us that we needed to test the user flow, the overall structure and organization of the site’s content.
+It was easier for them to search using Google than navigate their site.
+Obviously, this was a problem and told us that we needed to test the user flow, the overall structure, and the organization of the site’s content.

 Step Two: Decide Who You Will Be Testing.

 Your contacts might be actual clients, but they don’t have to be.
 In fact, you can get really valuable information from people who have visited your site, evaluated your product (if you have one), and chose to go a different direction.
 The key is to make sure that the users you’re testing well represent the target audience that your site or application is intended for.

 If you are targeting multiple personas, it’s critical that your company have a firm understanding of those user types.
 Some users may be more technically savvy than others, for example.